barrowclift/barrowclift.github.io/_posts/2017-02-24-lossless-photo-sharing.markdown

 Creating and sharing albums in Google Photos is currently the best option for collaboratively sharing more than a handful of photos.
 While Google Photos didn't fare as well as Dropbox for individual photo sharing, it was entirely because it was carefully tailored to best suit managing and sharing many photos from large libraries.
 Thus, it truly shines when the volume of photos being shared increases to album size and beyond.
 With *any* service, by the time you want to start sharing more than a couple photos, the problem's scope necessitates a more robust and fully-featured service to support easily uploading and managing all the photos.
 Since solutions in this tier are naturally "heavy duty" because of this, the previous hit against Google Photos for being a bit too much for just sharing a single photo or two vanishes.

 Google Photos is cross-platform, lossless for free for up to 15GB[^free-tier], and provides everyone you invite the ability to contribute their own photos.
 Not only that, but it also includes all the goodies you'd expect from a Google service like intelligent photo searching and face detection.
-All these features&#8212;while overkill for just a single photo or two&#8212;make sharing and enjoying lossless photo albums with friends and family a joy.
+All these features&mdash;while overkill for just a single photo or two&mdash;make sharing and enjoying lossless photo albums with friends and family a joy.
 When you decide to give the service a try for yourself, Google has some great [help guides](https://support.google.com/photos/?hl=en#topic=6128818) that outline how to create photo albums and how to [invite others](https://support.google.com/photos/answer/6280921?hl=en) to see and contribute.

 While there are less services available that serve this particular use case, there are certainly some out there that promise similar features to Google Photos, here's why I can't recommend them: